MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 To use PowerToys Run, select <kbd>Alt</kbd>+<kbd>Space</kbd> and start typing! _(Note that this shortcut can be changed in the settings window.)_

 > [!IMPORTANT]
-> PowerToys must be enabled and running in the background for this utility to work.
+> PowerToys must be running in the background and Run must be enabled for this utility to work.

 ![PowerToys Run demo opening apps](../images/pt-powerrun-demo.gif)